Surfskills/alx-zero_day/0x03-git/README.md

 Opened terminal

-Cloned your repository
+Cloned alx-zero_day repository

-Created the README.md and push the modifications
+Created the README.md and pushed the modifications

 Task 1.